Registration Review Process

 - An estimated timeline for the review.

 EPA publishes a notice in the Federal Register announcing the availability of the docket and providing the public with a comment period of at least 60 days.
 Anyone may submit data or information to the public docket.
 EPA considers the information received during the comment period and develop a Final Work Plan.

 EPA also announces when a pesticide is no longer subject to registration review because the pesticide does not have any pesticide product registrations.

 The registration review docket for each case will remain publicly accessible throughout the registration review, until all actions required in the final decision have been completed.

 Links to registration review case dockets that have opened are available in Chemical Search.

-To ensure transparency, materials associated with Focus Meetings are available in the pesticide-specific registration review public dockets.
-When a focus meeting is held prior to the opening of a chemical-specific docket, materials are available in a special Focus Meetings docket, EPA-HQ-OPP-2012-0778.
+Materials associated with Focus Meetings are available in the pesticide-specific registration review public dockets.
+When a Focus Meeting is held prior to the opening of a chemical-specific docket, materials are available in a special Focus Meetings docket, EPA-HQ-OPP-2012-0778.

 In conducting a pesticide's registration review, EPA will review available data and information.
 The Agency will: